 Reminder for the holidays: NJ now taxing online shopping

 In 2018, the U.S. Supreme Court ruled that states are able to collect sales tax from online retailers the same way they do from stores in malls and shopping centers.

-John Holub, the president of the New Jersey Retail Merchants Association, told New Jersey 101.5 in 2018 new law is “a tremendous victory for all main street retailers, because it finally levels the playing field.”
+John Holub, the president of the New Jersey Retail Merchants Association, told New Jersey 101.5 in 2018 th law was “a tremendous victory for all main street retailers, because it finally levels the playing field.”

 “For too long online only retailers have been exploiting a loophole and using it to their competitive advantage to not collect sales tax, when in fact a sale is a sale and sales tax is owed.”

 He said some consumers knew they weren’t paying sales tax “but a whole host of folks didn’t realize the sales tax wasn’t collected and actually were essentially becoming tax scofflaws because of this.
 So this is just leveling the playing field.”

-Online companies began collecting 6.625 percent sales taxes on purchases beginning Nov.
-1.
+Online companies began collecting 6.625 percent sales taxes on purchases that year.

 Until then, the law required consumers to declare the taxes on online purchases on their personal income tax forms.
 But Holub said just 1 percent of consumers bothered to do that.

 “A lot of our members, they can compete on price any day of the week.
 It was that extra little 6, 7 percent advantage these online only guys were having that could have been make or break for if they made money on a product or not," Holub said.

 Rutgers economist James Hughes said in 2018 the extra sales tax revenue would help the state’s fiscal situation marginally, and it would level the playing field.
 But online shopping is easy and convenient.

 “I don’t think it’s going to have a dramatic effect on bricks-and-mortar retailing.
 It’s not going to be a bonanza for our boots on the ground stores," Hughes said.